A beard oil can have many types of oils in its ingredients.

 - Macadamia Nut Oil: Also a great oil for those whose beards break easily by building elasticity in the hair.
 Is non-greasy and won’t weight down your beard.

-- Sesame Oil: Is a very nutritious oil full of zinc and other vitamins and minerals as well.
+- Sesame Oil: A staple of herbal medicine in the East for the hair and scalp, sesame oil is a very nutritious oil full of zinc and other vitamins and minerals as well.
 Stops split ends and may even darken graying hair.
-It’s anti-bacterial and anti-inflammatory properties fight against skin infections that can perhaps lead to thinning of the beard and beard loss.
-It also promotes healthy skin which in turn could possibly lead to beard growth.

 - Jojoba Oil: Closely resembles sebum which is the human’s natural oil.
 Can remove hair residue and can be used a strong conditioner.
 This is a heavier oil so would be better for thicker beards.
 Both Jojoba and Sesame Oils are found in our Unscented Beard Oil.